poetapp/documentation/rdd/timestamp-receipts.md

 In practice, the verification algorithm requires:
 - the hash of the block at which the timestamp was stored,
-- the verifiable claim that we want to validate,
+- the signed verifiable claim that we want to validate,
 - the work addressed by the verifiable claim,
 - and the hashes of other necessary files of the same verifiable claim batch.